brandur/sorg/content/drafts/rust-web.md

-This will block the underlying `tokio` reactor until it's finished, which is appropriate in situations where no other blocking calls need to be made; for example, rendering a static view, or responding to a health check.
+This will block the underlying `tokio` reactor until it's finished, which is appropriate in situations where no other blocking calls need to be made; for example, rendering a static view from memory, or responding to a health check.

 We can also write an HTTP handler that returns a boxed future.
 This allows us to chain together a series of